 Evergreen is involved in the following areas of medical work:

 Evergreen physicians are licensed to practice in China and provide care using Mandarin Chinese.
-Currently, two doctors provide clinical care in a Yangqu hospital’s out-patient department and one provides clinical care at a community health station in Taiyuan.
-Some of our doctors also provide continuing medical education to local doctors and training medical residents, as well as expatriate medical students and residents.
+Currently, one doctor provides clinical care in a Yangqu hospital’s out-patient department.
+Some of our doctors also provide continuing medical education to local doctors and training medical residents.